chetansinghsajwan/notes/python/pypi.md

 # Python Package Index

-The Python Package Index (PyPI) is a repository of software for the Python programming language
+The Python Package Index (PyPI) is a repository of software for the Python programming language mantained by [PyPa](python/pypa).

 ## References